-What experts have to say about teat dips and the surrounding research?
+What do experts have to say about teat dips and the surrounding research?

 Some of the important aspects in the teat dip evaluation (registration and research) should trickle down into our selection criteria at farm level to ensure that we are asking the right questions to the manufacturers and sales teams.

-The NMC data base has the following points of interest:
+The National Mastitis Congress (NMC) data base has the following points of interest:

 - Trials need to have selection parameters for farm, cows, and teat dip evaluation to avoid bias or error (Nickerson, S.C., et. al., 2004).